RengifoAndres/RengifoAndres.github.io/_pages/Resources.md

 * Supervised Machine Learning for Text Analysis in R [Link](https://smltar.com/)
 * Feature Engineering and Selection: A Practical Approach for Predictive Models  [Link](http://www.feat.engineering/)
 * AI for Humanists.
 Resources to use AI in Social Research: [Link](https://aiforhumanists.com/)

+## Data

+* Crimen data in the UK!
+Data at the neiborghood level or lower-layer super output areas-LSOAs.
+Find the data here the data [here](https://data.police.uk/data/archive/)